Activity recognition: Data mining based approach to activity recognition

 Different from traditional machine learning approaches, an approach based on data mining has been recently proposed.
 In the work of Gu et al., the problem of activity recognition is formulated as a pattern-based classification problem.
 They proposed a data mining approach based on discriminative patterns which describe significant changes between any two activity classes of data to recognize sequential, interleaved and concurrent activities in a unified solution.
 Gilbert et al. use 2D corners in both space and time.
 These are grouped spatially and temporally using a hierarchical process, with an increasing search area.
 At each stage of the hierarchy, the most distinctive and descriptive features are learned efficiently through data mining (Apriori rule).

 GPS-based activity recognition

-Location-based activity recognition can also rely on GPS data to recognize activities.Liao, Lin, Dieter Fox, and Henry Kautz.
-"Location-based activity recognition."
-Advances in Neural Information Processing Systems.
-2006.
+Location-based activity recognition can also rely on GPS data to recognize activities.

 Sensor usage

 Vision-based activity recognition

 It is a very important and challenging problem to track and understand the behavior of agents through videos taken by various cameras.
 The primary technique employed is Computer Vision.
 Vision-based activity recognition has found many applications such as human-computer interaction, user interface design, robot learning, and surveillance, among others.

 Scientific conferences where vision based activity recognition work often appears are ICCV and CVPR.

 In vision-based activity recognition, a great deal of work has been done.
 Researchers have attempted a number of methods such as optical flow, Kalman filtering, Hidden Markov models, etc., under different modalities such as single camera, stereo, and infrared.
 In addition, researchers have considered multiple aspects on this topic, including single pedestrian tracking, group tracking, and detecting dropped objects.